kaievns/the-log/posts/lead/the-estimations-trap.md

 You obviously can't underestimate requirements, because that's a straight up F in management.
-So, you're most likely to try pushing the team to find some form of a reasonable middle ground.
+So, you're most likely to try pushing the team to find some form of a reasonable middle ground in their estimations.
 Due to the math I've described above it will fail roughly 60% of the time.
 When your efforts will eventually piss off enough senior engineers on the team, you will start paying roughly $70-100k per person for replacements in cash money, all while delaying your project even further.
 And yes, that's an F in management.

 So, repeat after me "estimations is a form of budgeting".
 While budgeting works great in civil engineering, it is completely counterproductive in software development.
 Because software engineering is essentially a break through development, which is creative R&D work, which is inherently unpredictable.

 There are better tools to manage software development than budgeting.
+And unless it sinks in with you, the team will have little luck changing their ways against your will.

 ## So, what now?